civol/HDLRuby/README.md

 end
 ```

 It is also possible to use a variable number of generic parameters using the variadic operator `*` like in the following example.
-In this examples, `args` is an array containing an indefinite number of parameters.
+In this example, `args` is an array containing an indefinite number of parameters.

 ```ruby
 system(:variadic) { |*args| }